martinmoland/Twitter-analysis/README.md

 The first part of the project is related to German-language Twitter discourses about the EU's handling of the refugee crisis.
 [This code](https://github.com/martinmoland/Twitter-analysis/blob/main/Github%20code.R) shows the R codes for running correlated topic models of the data.

 ## Tools and literature
-The project relies heavily on [Quanteda](www.quanteda.io), a text-as-data package for.
-I also rely on the structural topic modeling approach advanced by [Roberts et al. (2013)](https://scholar.princeton.edu/files/bstewart/files/stmnips2013.pdf).
+The project relies heavily on [Quanteda](www.quanteda.io), a text-as-data package for R. I also rely on the structural topic modeling approach advanced by [Roberts et al. (2013)](https://scholar.princeton.edu/files/bstewart/files/stmnips2013.pdf).